webdevandshit/webdevandshit.github.io/_posts/2015-09-03-share-data-with-between-tabs-using-a-shared-web-worker.md

 In an angular context this logic could be easily be implemented with an interceptor factory; On every request decorate the request with the token and on every response extract the newly issued token and set it in a factory.
-I will not fucking explain on this post why someone would use a CSRF token and what exactly is, if you are interested you can read more [here](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet).
+I will not fucking explain on this post why someone would use a CSRF token and what exactly is, if you are interested you muppet go and fucking read more [here](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet).

 ![alt text](/blog/img/CSRF.png "Fucking CSRF diagram")

 #### The scenario
 Imagine now you have two fucking tabs open of the same application.
-The tab that interacted last with the server is the one who obtained the latest CSRF token.
-This subsequently means that the if the user attempts to use another tab other than the one that has the latest CSRF token will lead into an fucking unhappy path.
+The tab that interacted last with the fucking server is the one who obtained the latest CSRF token.
+This subsequently means that the if the stupid user attempts to use another tab other than the one that has the latest CSRF token will get a fucking error.
+This can cause emotional distress to the user and he might cry.

 The question is how do we communicate this fucking piece of information between tabs without using a persistence layer (db, cookies, localstorage).
 Shared web worker FTW!
 We will use a fucking mediator to notify all our listeners